 The Four Stages of Child Pornography Allegations

 When you face a child pornography accusation, be it possession, distribution, receiving, or production, you can expect the prosecution to be extremely diligent in their pursuit whether it’s on the state or federal level.
 It’s a four-phase process that is difficult to deal with but having the best attorney at your side can help ease things.
 Knowing this process will help you better understand what you’re up against and help you anticipate the things to come.
-Hire a skilled lawyer, like our team at Paul Schiffer Law, so you start building a strong defense and ensure that your rights are always protected.
+Hire a skilled child pornography attorney, like our team at Paul Schiffer Law, so you start building a strong defense and ensure that your rights are always protected.

 Stage 1: Investigation